hikerell/Chaos/README.md

 I will update all tomorrow and tomorrow's tomorrow, see you!

-(Oops!Poor English!You may is not an pig!)
+(Oops!Poor English!You may is not an pigs!)